The Luxembourg City Film Festival has started its hybrid edi...

 Air quality plan

-In collaboration with the Ministry of Sustainable Development and Infrastructure, the City of Luxembourg has drawn up an air quality plan.
+In collaboration with the Ministry of the Environment, Climate and Sustainable Development, the City of Luxembourg has drawn up an air quality plan.
 This plan identifies the main emission sources for nitrogen oxides and fine particulate matter and sets out a programme of actions to fight air pollution.

-- development of active mobility options (bicycles and pedestrians)
+- development of active travel options (bicycles and pedestrians)

 - modernisation of public transport systems